maiaiia/uni-lecture-notes/Sem III/Networking/Sockets.md

 ### Data Formats

-Different machines may store numbers internally in either [[Little Endian ]] or Big Endian.
+Different machines may store numbers internally in either [[Little Endian ]] or Big Endian byte order.
 This can be an issue when sending data through sockets, which is why the convention is that regardless of the **Host Byte Order**, *the **Network Byte Order** is in Big-Endian*.

 Thus, whenever data (longer than than one byte)[^2] is sent to / read from a socket, it must be [[#converting byte orders|converted accordingly]].